 In 2018, the time was right for me to go back to school.
 I investigated a number of schools, and found my home at ECC.
 I was intimidated to attend my first class as an older student, but my classmates and instructors were welcoming and engaging.
 Once I started Anatomy & Physiology, I knew I had found my calling.
 Dr. Charles Dakarian and Professor Chad Pearion prepared me well for the Nursing Program entrance exam, and I officially entered the program in January 2020.

 Nursing school orientation was terrifying.
-I still did not believe that I was capable of completing the program, but I met classmates who were to become life-long friends that first day, and my classroom and clinical instructors came alongside me to guide and encourage me.
+I still did not believe I could complete the program, but I met classmates who were to become life-long friends that first day and my classroom and clinical instructors came alongside me to guide and encourage me.
 That has made all the difference – the “alongside coaching.”
-Never punitive, never belittling; guiding.
+Never punitive, never belittling, guiding.
 Being a 40-something student can be an isolating experience – my peers can’t quite understand my college experience, and my classmates are generally not housewives and parents of teenagers.
 But I never felt that I was alone on this journey.
-I’m not the same person today that I was two years ago, thanks to my instructors, the academic and wellness advisors, and the support of my friends and family.
-I’m graduating with honors, and excited to start a new career in my dream field.
+I’m not the same person today that I was two years ago, thanks to my instructors, academic and wellness advisors, and the support of my friends and family.
+I’m graduating with honors and excited to start a new career in my dream field.

-My advice to future students is that it is never too late to pursue your passion.
-The time is going to pass anyway; you might as well spend it doing something you love.
+My advice to future students is that pursuing your passion is never too late.
+Time is going to pass anyway, so you might as well spend it doing something you love.

 Cassie Stevens ‘21